McLaren Indy Cars

 Today, the pair run Group 7 Sportscars Ltd, dedicated to building and supplying rebuilt and new parts for McLaren Cars.

 Where is the car now?
-The car is currently owned by Harry Mathews in the USA but is up for sale (as at June 2007)
+The car is currently owned by Harry Mathews in the USA.

 The five litre Chev engine produces approx 460bhp.
 Now owned by Harry Mathews, the M16C was owned by Trustees Duncan Fox and partner Tony Roberts and was campaigned under the Bruce McLaren Trust banner.